absmach/mg-chat/README.md

 ## Prerequisites

 - Node.js 18+ and PNPM
-- Magistrala backend instance (for full functionality)
+- Magistrala (for full functionality)

 ## Installation